Artist

 Escapism is an immersive art.
 It satisfies a desire for sensual pleasure.
 It envelops the viewer in a hermetic and narcissistic space where reality is suspended.
 Stimulated by an individual’s need for escape the realm of the imaginary is opened and new possibilities arise.
 Non-places that do not exist make themselves possible, submerging the individual and leaving them in a state of confusion.
 Spectators who participate or view an escapist action become disconnected from their everyday surroundings and transport themselves to a place of contemplation or simply blank out.

-Escapist Action: Performance in Recession begins with a weeklong series of performance events that investigate economics and presents the audiences with alternative methods of exchange.
+Escapist Action: Performance in Recession begins with a weeklong series of performance events that investigate economics and present the audiences with alternative methods of exchange.
 The series culminates in three evening programs of performance entitled Black Friday, Red Flag Saturday, and Grey Cup Sunday.
-These three evening investigate the mixed emotions evoked by the volatile economic market.
+These three evenings investigate the mixed emotions evoked by the volatile economic market.
 The performances navigate the sensations of fear, despair, laughter, and hope.
 The audience is transported from the dark emotions of Black Friday through the humour of Red Flag Saturday arriving at the celebratory Grey Cup Sunday.

 Julian Higuerey NĂșñez and Ignacio PĂ©rez PĂ©rez activate Escapist Action by creating an alternative barter system in which performances and time can be exchanged between the artists and audience.
 The exchange starts with an Open Barter Market on Monday, November 23, followed by a 72-hour performance (6 days / 12 hours each day).
 Tomas Jonsson’s work creates a redundant economy across the street from a storefront display he mimics.
-In the piece Magpie, Jonsson observes the shopkeepers display, purchases items from the shop, and then sets up shop across the street.
+In the piece Magpie, Jonsson observes the shopkeepers’ display, purchases items from the shop, and then sets up shop across the street.
 Jonsson consciously contradicts traditional exchange structures by giving away items, available for purchase at the neighbouring store, to passersby who engage the artist in conversation.
-Joanne Bristol presents an intimate service based performance dealing with internalized space as a form of escapism in her performance entitled Association for Imaginary Architecture.
+Joanne Bristol presents an intimate service-based performance dealing with internalized space as a form of escapism in her performance entitled Association for Imaginary Architecture.

 Black Friday is followed by Red Flag Saturday.
 The Red Flag signifies warning, defiance, left-wing politics and amazing sales at department stores.
 This evening’s tone is decidedly lighter than Black Friday, compelling the audience to escape from their recessionary blues and find some relief in humour.
 This evening begins, like Black Friday, with a portion of The Artist and the Beanstalk by Julian Higuerey NĂșñez and Ignacio PĂ©rez PĂ©rez.
-Then John G. Boehme explores adolescent escapism and Joanne Bristol encourages Torontonians to relocate to the “wallet friendly” city of Winnipeg.
+Then John G. Boehme explores adolescent escapism and Joanne Bristol encourages Torontonians to relocate to the “wallet-friendly” city of Winnipeg.

-Escapist Action: Performance in Recession concludes with Grey Cup Sunday, and a performance party in celebration of escaping the daily grind with cheap televised entertainment and the excitement of an annual national sporting event.
-David Frankovich’s Grey Cup Party mixes high and low brow activities, morphing the football party with an Earl Grey tea party to reveal hidden sexual truths.
+Escapist Action: Performance in Recession concludes with Grey Cup Sunday and a performance party in celebration of escaping the daily grind, with cheap televised entertainment and the excitement of an annual national sporting event.
+David Frankovich’s Grey Cup Party mixes high- and low-brow activities, morphing the football party with an Earl Grey tea party to reveal hidden sexual truths.

-BLACK FRIDAY | 8:00pm
+BLACK FRIDAY | November 27, 2009

 Nut your way out!